How I designed an easy diy outdoor living wall

 Asparagus Fern

-With the help of my neighborhood nursery staff, I choose these particular plants because they are drought tolerant and will thrive in full sun.
+With the help of my local nursery staff, I chose these particular plants because they are drought-tolerant and will thrive in full sun.

 The Giant Letterboard